Jólabókaflód: A Christmas tradition worth experiencing.

 Gleðileg jól frá Give a Book

 Trips to the ice rink, decorating the tree and carolling followed by mulled wine and mince pies are a few typical Christmas traditions you’ll find in this country.
-This year, however, I’ve decided to look further afield, to see what communities in other cultures share during this festive period.
-In true Give a Book fashion, it was not long until I discovered a tradition that revolved around books and the pleasure of reading.
+However, in true Give a Book fashion, we discovered a tradition that revolves around books and the pleasure of reading.

 In Iceland on Christmas Eve, the country spends the evening taking part in Jólabókaflód, loosely translated into English as the ‘Christmas book flood.’
 Icelanders spend the night gifting books to one another before curling up with a cup of cocoa or a tipple of jólabland (alcohol free ale) and diving into a brand new book.
 Quite the idyllic haven on a cold winter’s night.